Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition used statewide)

 Overview

 The traditional state colors of Wyoming are Brown and Gold, derived from the University of Wyoming — the state's only four-year public university — and prominently featured on the Wyoming state flag.
-Although Wyoming has not formally designated official state colors by legislative statute, brown and gold are universally recognized as the state's defining color identity through the University of Wyoming and state branding.
-All technical color values — HEX, RGB, CMYK, and Pantone — are in the specifications below, suitable for print, web, and official Wyoming state branding.
+Wyoming has not passed a separate state-colors law, but brown and gold are used statewide through the University of Wyoming and state branding.
+The specifications below list HEX, RGB, CMYK, and Pantone values for Wyoming color matching.
+This profile appears in the list of U.S. state colors.

 Official colors